minton/kontrols/README.md

 `HoverImageButton`|This control displays an image that changes when the user places the cursor over the control.
 `HoverTextButton`|Displays text that changes color when the user places the cursor over the control.
 `SimpleBorderForm`|A frameless Windows Form with a solid color border that is draggable.
+`RoundedBorderForm`|A frameless Windows Form with a rounded border that is draggable and resizable.
 `ToggleImageButton`|Displays an image that changes depending on if the control is toggled or not.
 `ZoomMenu`|An animated menu consisting of one or more `ZoomItem`.
 This is similiar to the Dock in macOS.